-Advance tickets can be booked online only on this website.
+Advance tickets can be booked online only on the respective website of the helicopter companies.

-Amarnath yatra for the year 2018 has been concluded.
-For any updates related to Shri Amarnath yatra bookings of 2019, please keep visiting Himalayan Heli Services and Shri Amarnath ji Shrine Board’s website.
+For any updates related to Shri Amarnath yatra bookings, please keep visiting Himalayan Heli Services and Shri Amarnath ji Shrine Board’s website.
+You can also follow us on Facebook and Instagram, so stay updated about our services.

 All passengers must present valid photo identification, Compulsory Health Certificate or yatra registration at check-in.